top of page

 VIP logo.png

-VIP@Maryland and The Office of Undergraduate Research (OUR) are working collaboratively to expand this exciting experiential education and research model with campus partners who seek to provide new opportunities for their students to engage in research, innovation, and multidisciplinary engagement.
+VIP@Maryland and The Office of Undergraduate Research (OUR) are working to broaden the expansion of this model at UMD.
+We are seeking to collaborate with campus units interested in offering students opportunities for research and multidisciplinary engagement.

 Call for Proposals